Originally published November 22nd, 2022

 If you notice an unusually high amount of products in FC-processing status, then you can have it sent to you from Amazon, have it destroyed, or reach out to Amazon Seller Support to see what can be done about the products in question.

-Remember, you are charged for all of the products within Amazon’s warehouses, even the ones that are unsellable, so having too many products piling up in Reserve status will start to cost you a lot of money.
+Remember, you are charged for all of the products within Amazon’s warehouses, even the ones that are unsellable.
+Having too many products piling up in reserved inventory will start to cost you a lot of money and could damage your bottom line.

 Conclusion